QualiSystems/devguide_source/_shells/8.0.0/customizing-shell-commands.md

 ### Communication Handlers<a name="CommunicationHandlers"></a>

-The most popular way to communicate with the device is via:
+The most common ways to communicate with the device are via:
 * CLI – cloudshell-cli
 * SNMP – cloudshell-snmp